Amputation Claims Solicitors

 The claims process will depend on the cause of the amputation and who you are claiming against.
 For example, a medical negligence case against the NHS will follow a different process than a workplace accident claim against your employer.

-To start a claim, please book an initial consultation with our serious injury team.
-In this meeting, we will listen to your story and advise you on whether we believe you have a valid claim.
+Please book an initial consultation with our serious injury team to start a claim.
+In this meeting, we will listen to your story and advise whether we believe you have a valid claim.

 Our solicitors will explain how the claims process works so you know what to expect.
-We will also discuss the options available for funding your claim.
+We will also discuss the options available to fund your claim.
 Almost all amputation claims can be pursued through a ‘No Win No Fee’ agreement.
 This means you will not be required to pay legal fees if you do not win your claim.

 How is compensation assessed in amputation cases?

 Compensation is intended to put you back in the position you were in before your injury occurred.
 When it comes to amputations, this is not always possible.
-As a result, the amount of compensation awarded will be based on the value of what you have lost and what you will need to live comfortably and independently in the future.
+As a result, the compensation awarded will be based on the value of what you have lost and what you will need to live comfortably and independently.

-Because compensation for amputations is assessed on an individual basis, the amount of the settlement can differ widely from one claimant to another.
-For example, a high earner who can no longer work because of amputation may have a large future loss of earnings claim.
+Because compensation for amputations is assessed individually, the settlement amount can differ widely from one claimant to another.
+For example, a high earner who can no longer work because of amputation may have a sizeable future loss of earnings claim.
 A sporty young amputee may have a substantial claim for the cost of a custom-built sports prostheses.

 The damages that you can recover include:

-• Medical and care costs: Including paying for private medical treatment, rehabilitation, therapy and counselling services, private carers and any other type of care support.
+- Medical and care costs: This includes paying for private medical treatment, rehabilitation, therapy, counselling services, private caregivers, and any other type of care support.

-• Prosthetics: The cost of prostheses and orthotics devices and mobility aids, including custom or state-of-the-art limbs for specific activities such as sports or work.
+- Prosthetics: The cost of prostheses, orthotics, and mobility aids, including custom or state-of-the-art limbs for specific activities such as sports or work.

-• Adaptations: Any modifications needed to your home or vehicle to accommodate for your amputation injury.
+- Adaptations: Any modifications to your home or vehicle to accommodate your amputation injury.

-• Lifestyle changes: These damages are intended to compensate you for the impact the injury has on daily activities, relationships, hobbies and overall quality of life.
+- Lifestyle changes: These damages are intended to compensate you for the injury’s impact on daily activities, relationships, hobbies, and overall quality of life.

-• Loss of earnings: When you lose a limb, you will be unable to work for a period, or you may not be able to return to your previous line of work at all.
+- Loss of earnings: When you lose a limb, you will be unable to work for a period, or you may not be able to return to your previous line of work.
 Loss of income can be a significant part of the compensation you receive, particularly if you hold a high-paying job.

 What is a typical amputation claim payout?